files-community/Website/src/routes/docs/contributing/translating/+page.md

 title: Translating Files
 ---

-Files uses Crowding for translation, which is cloud based SaaS supports globalization of any application on any platform.
+Files uses Crowdin for translation, which is cloud-based SaaS that supports globalization of a variety of application platforms.

 ## Getting started with Crowdin

-### Requirements

-- Any browser that is the latest version.
-- Crowdin account

-Files supports many languages and you can choose whatever language(s) you’d happy to translate.
-Crowdin has the same folder structure as Files source code, so you can go to resources.resw file and open Crowdin editor easily.
-Once you translate a sentence shown, you can go to the next sentences by clicking `Save` button.

-## Policies

-What we'd like to ask is just one thing: please try to use phrases used in File Explorer to provide similar translating experience to File Explorer.
 Once you translate something proofreaders or maintainers hardly request changes, but if you have issue with approved translations, use Comments section with Issue check box marked.
 It'll bring your comments up to us.

 ## Proofread

 If you translate Files on a daily basis and want to proofread your language resources, we’ll verify and give you the role, so you can proofread and approve other’s translations in language(s) you proofread.
-That role can be re-verified sometimes.
+Note that the role can be re-verified sometimes.

 ## Screenshots

-We add some screenshots where possible to help translators understand under what context strings are used.
+We add some screenshots where possible to help translators understand better under what context strings are used.
 When you're translating a string in Crowdin Editor, Crowdin automatically shows screenshots.

 ## See in Files

-Maintainer often merges all translations that are approved right before a preview release or stable release.
-Once gets merged and gets new release published, we can see translated words.
+Maintainers often merge all translations that are approved right before a preview release or stable release.
+Once gets merged and gets new release published, you can see translated words on your Windows.

 ## Placeholders

-Numbers that are curly brackets are placeholder where actual values are set at runtime.
-Translators may have to consider about contexts of the sentence, therefore we add comments about at which sentences are basically shown and what they are for as far as possible.
+Numbers that are surrounded by curly brackets are the placeholder where actual values are set at runtime.
+Translators may have to consider contexts of the sentence, and so we sometimes add comments about at which sentences are basically shown and what they are for as far as possible.

 For example: